samuelhwong/pi-camera/README.md

-# pi-camera
+# raspberry-pi-fun

-A collection of scripts and documentation for fun things to do with a Raspberry Pi camera.
+A collection of scripts and documentation for fun things to do with a Raspberry Pi